github/copilot-docs/README.md

 ## How to get help

-Have a question, or want to provide feedback?
-Visit the [Feedback forum](https://github.com/github/feedback/discussions/categories/copilot-feedback) to ask questions, share bugs or feedback, or chat with other users in the Preview.
+Have a question or want to provide feedback?
+Visit the [Feedback forum](https://github.com/github/feedback/discussions/categories/copilot-feedback) to ask questions, share bugs and feedback or chat with other users in the Preview.
 The GitHub Copilot team will respond as often as possible, but we also welcome you to share your experiences and help others in the community.

 ## Safety

 We take safety seriously and are constantly working to improve GitHub Copilot.
-If you discover dangerous, biased, or offensive output from GitHub Copilot, please report it privately to [copilot-safety@github.com](mailto:copilot-safety@github.com).
+If you discover dangerous, biased or offensive output from GitHub Copilot; please report it privately to [copilot-safety@github.com](mailto:copilot-safety@github.com).

 ## Useful links